elliemcavoy/zolsha-order-online/README.md

 <li><a href="https://docs.djangoproject.com/en/4.0/" target="_blank">Django Documentation</a>- used to help implement AllAuth and also assisted with issues relating to Django such as correct settings to be applied in settings.py.</li>
 <li><a href="https://timepicker.co/" target="_blank">Timepicker.co</a> - used to implement the date & time picker elements in the correct format.</li>
 <li><a href="https://stripe.com/docs/development" target="_blank">Stripe Documentation</a> - used to implement the payment system including the javascript to submit the payment form.  </li>
-<li><a href="https://www.w3schools.com/python/python_while_loops.asp">W3Schools</a> - used to help implement the while loop for the delivery charge functionality in contexts.py.</li>
+<li><a href="https://www.w3schools.com/python/python_while_loops.asp" target="_blank">W3Schools</a> - used to help implement the while loop for the delivery charge functionality in contexts.py.</li>
-<li><a href="https://www.etemkeskin.com/index.php/2020/12/28/creating-custom-404-page-in-python-django/">404 Page</a> - used to add a 404 error page to replace the standard error page.</li>
+<li><a href="https://www.etemkeskin.com/index.php/2020/12/28/creating-custom-404-page-in-python-django/" target="_blank">404 Page</a> - used to add a 404 error page to replace the standard error page.</li>
-<li><a href="https://stackoverflow.com/questions/14249998/jquery-back-to-top">Back to top button</a> - used to implement the back to top button on the menu items.</li>
+<li><a href="https://stackoverflow.com/questions/14249998/jquery-back-to-top" target="_blank">Back to top button</a> - used to implement the back to top button on the menu items.</li>
+<li><a href="https://www.askpython.com/python/string/python-string-contains" target="_blank">Python String Contains</a> - used when adding the postcode functionality in contexts.py.</li>
 <li>Tutor Support assisted with bug fixes on elements of the project such as webhook errors & filtering issues.
 Please see the testing documentation for further details on the assistance received. </li>
 <li>Code Institute Tutorials were used for reference when creating functions & deploying to Heroku.</li>
-<li>Boutique Ado Mini Project was used as reference for this project as some of the functionality required for this project was similar to that created in the mini project. </li>
+<li>Boutique Ado Mini Project was used as reference for this project as some of the functionality required for this project was similar to that created in the mini project.
+The code for the bag, checkout & add/edit item views was modified to make it suitable for use in this project.</li>
 </ul>

 <h3>Media</h3>